► Second Lagonda concept

 ► Revealed in full at Geneva

-As you can probably guess from the name – and the usual supplied shadowy teaser image – this new concept is higher than last year’s Vision Concept, but retains the broad design strokes of its lower, svelte sibling.
+As you can probably guess from the name this new concept stands taller than last year’s Vision Concept, but retains the broad design strokes of its lower, svelte sibling.
+Not to mention its all-electric drivetrain.

-Like most electric cars, we’re told the new Lagonda concept goes big on all the benefits EV powertrains bring; so expect an suprisingly expansive interior and a very unconventional exterior design.
+Like most electric cars, the new Lagonda concept goes big on all the benefits EV powertrains bring; so there's a surprisingly expansive interior and a very unconventional exterior design.

 ‘Historically Geneva has always been good for us - the buzz surrounding the stand last year when we revealed the Lagonda Vision Concept was truly remarkable - so it’s fantastic to return to the scene of such great success with another world debut,’ said Andy Palmer, Aston Martin Lagonda president and group CEO.